-St. Walter School & New American Folk Theatre to Present WENDY & PETER, 3/21-23
+St. Walter School & New American Folk Theatre Present WENDY & PETER This Weekend

 The school commissioned Whitaker and Howard to write an original musical that was geared towards a family audience and written for young actors.
 The play's authors based the show on the original play, Peter Pan - the Boy Who Wouldn't Grow Up and the subsequent novel, Peter Pan and Wendy, while updating the story to a modern time period and a local setting.
 Unlike Barrie's story, this new version focuses on Wendy's perspective on flying to Neverland to escape her frustrations.
 Wendy and Peter is appropriate for all ages though best for those five and older.